NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 (\omega_0^2 - \omega^2 + i \omega \gamma) \tilde{x}(\omega) = \frac{F}{2} \left[ \delta(\omega + \omega_d) + \delta(\omega - \omega_d) \right] \,.
 \end{equation}
 ```
-Evidently, $\tilde{x}(\omega)$ is only nonvanishing for $\omega = \pm \omega_d$.
+Evidently, $\tilde{x}(\omega)$ is only non-vanishing for $\omega = \pm \omega_d$.
 The system thus responds solely at the driving frequency, i.e., the time evolution can be captured by a single harmonic.
 This illustrates the general point that _linear systems are exactly solvable_ by transforming to Fourier space, where the equations are diagonal.

 The situation becomes more complex if nonlinear terms are present, as these cause _frequency conversion_.
 Suppose we add a quadratic nonlinearity $\beta x^2(t)$ to the equations of motion; attempting to Fourier-transform, now, leads to
 ```math